Valérie Fournier - Professor

 Ana María Quiroga Arcila - PhD Candidat (since 2022)

-Bachelor in the agronomic engineering program at the National University of Colombia and research intern in the agroecology laboratory of Caroline Halde, Ana María will begin her PhD in plant biology in the winter of 2022 under the direction of Valérie Fournier and co-direction of Pierre Giovenazzo.
+Bachelor in the agronomic engineering program at the National University of Colombia and research intern in the agroecology laboratory of Caroline Halde, Ana María began her PhD in Plant Biology in the winter of 2022 under the direction of Valérie Fournier and co-direction of Pierre Giovenazzo.
 During her studies, she developed multidisciplinary skills, particularly in agroecology, bees, soil health and rural extension in Colombia.
 In her spare time and with her family, she helps to plan a sustainable agroforestry system of coffee, plantain, native trees, oyster mushrooms and native stingless bees.
 After having the opportunity to work with beekeeping associations, she became a beekeeper in 2019 and found it one of her greatest passions.

 Ana María has been awarded the 2022 PAm-Costco Canada Scholarship.

-Bachelor in the agronomic engineering program at the National University of Colombia and research intern in the agroecology laboratory of Caroline Halde, Ana María will begin her PhD in plant biology in the winter of 2022 under the direction of Valérie Fournier and co-direction of Pierre Giovenazzo.
+Bachelor in the agronomic engineering program at the National University of Colombia and research intern in the agroecology laboratory of Caroline Halde, Ana María began her PhD in Plant Biology in the winter of 2022 under the direction of Valérie Fournier and co-direction of Pierre Giovenazzo.
 During her studies, she developed multidisciplinary skills, particularly in agroecology, bees, soil health and rural extension in Colombia.
 In her spare time and with her family, she helps to plan a sustainable agroforestry system of coffee, plantain, native trees, oyster mushrooms and native stingless bees.
 After having the opportunity to work with beekeeping associations, she became a beekeeper in 2019 and found it one of her greatest passions.

 Ana María has been awarded the 2022 PAm-Costco Canada Scholarship.